- Applying to study

 A 'reasonable adjustment' refers to specific provisions that are made by Western Sydney University in consultation with you during a formal assessment with a Disability Advisor.
 You will need to provide appropriate documentary evidence for us to provide you support.

-Together we formulate an Academic Integration Plan, which will remain in place as long as you need it.
+Together we formulate an Academic Reasonable Adjustment Plan (ARAP), which will remain in place as long as you need it.
 Examples of adjustments include, but are not limited to:

 - Additional time in examinations